About this listing

 A quiet retreat home on the edge of the town of Hastings (2 miles to the sea) & surrounded by woods.
-Leave your car at the top of the lane to enjoy the 5 min walk through the woods, or if you are happy to drive over bumps, park by the house.
+Park your car on Grange Road to enjoy the 10 min walk through the woods, or if you are happy to drive over bumps, park on lane by the house.

 Super-king bed (can sleep 3!) plus a single bed, with artistic en-suite shower room: individually designed mosaic floor, Italian-tiled shower, toilet and wash basin.
 This large bedroom is quiet and airy, newly decorated with natural wood floors & a wood-burning stove.
 Excellent facilities for hanging clothes, making tea & coffee & sitting to enjoy a lovely view of the garden and woods.

 Pianists are welcome to play the Bechstein piano.
 No TV. but films can be watched on TV screen in sitting room and wifi available in bedroom.
 Sitting room is homely & also has hi-fi, books and games.
 Breakfast in the dining room overlooking the garden and woods or out on the patio at tree canopy level.

-Surrounded by preservation woodland, there are car-free walks right on the doorstep.
+Surrounded by woodland, there are car-free walks right on the doorstep.
 Visit Grey Owl's haunts, enjoy spring flowers and birdsong.
 You may want to bring walking boots as the lane can get muddy.
 45 mins to an hour's walk, partly through the woods, into Hastings & the sea.

-Within 15 mins walk are a few local shops, pub and the Conquest Hospital with a cafe, from where you can catch buses to Hastings, St Leonards, Battle, Rye & Dover.
+Within 15 mins walk are a few local shops, pub and the Conquest Hospital from where you can catch buses to Battle, Rye, Hastings & St Leonards.
 Hastings has direct trainlines to London Charing Cross, London Victoria, Brighton, Gatwick & Ashford for Eurostar with easy access to Europe.

-20 mins to the historic 1066 Battle site.
-Vibrant arts scene includes the newly opened Jerwood Gallery and many cultural festivals, theatre and alternative cinema all year round.
-Beautiful area of vineyards, beaches (incl. a naturist one), historic coastal towns and cliffs, stained glass windows designed & made by Alan in churches & museum.
+Beautiful area of vineyards, beaches (incl. a naturist one), historic coastal towns and cliffs, stained glass windows and art designed & made by Alan & other local professional artists.

 Take time to relax in the garden.
 Our yew crescent is a favourite for morning Yoga in the sun or inside in the sitting room.
 We keep hens for fresh eggs at breakfast and also have 2 adorable cats. one black & one white, who are relaxing company.